Some good inflation news: Wholesale prices fell in August - KTVZ

 Since PPI captures price changes happening further upstream, the report is considered by some to be a leading indicator for broader inflationary trends and what consumers could potentially see at the store level.

+The continued decline in headline PPI mostly reflects commodity prices settling down from record highs, said Jason Reed, assistant chair and teaching professor of finance at the University of Notre Dame’s Mendoza College of Business.
+The decline in energy prices will “push PPI a little bit lower,” he said.
+“But overall, we’re still seeing elevated pricing levels.”

-Stripping out the more volatile components of food and energy, core PPI increased 8.1% from July and is up by 0.2% for the 12 months ending in August.
+Stripping out the more volatile components of food and energy, core inflation increased 0.2% from July and is up by 8.1% for the 12 months ending in August.

 Tuesday’s hot CPI report showed annual price inflation hit 8.3% in August.
 While that was a tick down from July’s 8.5%, the data also showed that core CPI, which strips out volatile gas and food prices, rose at twice the projected rate, dashing hopes that inflation has hit its peak.